MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 ### Return the object of current session

 - **[Get-SPMTMigration](/powershell/module/spmt/Get-SPMTMigration)**<br>
 Return the object of the current session.
-This includes the status of current tasks and current session level settings.
+This cmdlet includes the status of current tasks and current session level settings.
 Current task status includes:
   - Count of scanned files
   - Count of migrated files
   - Any migration error messages